molgenis/molgenis/docs/guide-questionnaire.md

 ## Visible expressions
 The cool feature in the questionnaire module is that you can show certain questions based on the answer given on other questions.
-You do this by using the __Javascript Magma syntax__ to create an expression inside the visible column (See driverslicence in the simple questionnaire example).
+You do this by creating an expression inside the visible column (See driverslicence in the simple questionnaire example).

 ## Questionnaire timestamp on submit
 MOLGENIS will automatically add a submit date for you when you submit a questionnaire.
 So keep in mind that you do not have to manually